What Are The Keys To Successful Minimum Viable Products?

 Go forward if your MVP is significantly different.
 You need to stop your development if your MVP isn’t significantly different.

-I don’t how cheap it is to develop your MVP, but you need to stop if you don’t have significant advantage.
+I don’t how cheap it is to develop your MVP, but you need to stop if you don’t have a significant advantage.
 Your MVP isn’t going to sell, and you’re not going to gain much, if any, useful feedback on your next generation product.

 Worse, all of your effort, all of your money, and all of your time is going to go for naught.
 That’s what you’re trying to avoid.